exadra37-docker/angular-cli/docs/how-to/use.md

 This are some of the ways we can use this image, but is not an exhaustive list of commands we can run against it.

+You may want to the [Hello App](https://gitlab.com/exadra37-docker-images/angular-cli/blob/master/docs/examples/hello-app.md) example.

 All commands we will run from this examples assumes that:

 * We are inside the `src` directory of this repository, where the `docker-compose.yml` lives, that following the Install example would be `~/Developer/Acme/Angular2/HelloApp/docker/angular-cli/src`.